-In general they are the things used internally to deliver the service.
+In general, they are things that are used internally to deliver the service.
 And we show in the model as the X = (X1, X2,…Xn).

-A yet further example, which may not be obvious, are the digital – computer, mobile app, etc – and telephone – the “press 1 to…” type – interfaces.
+Further examples, which may not be so obvious, are the digital – computer, mobile app, etc – and telephone – the “press 1 to…” type – interfaces.

 Let’s take one final example, where all 3 aspects are working together.

 In Figure 2 I describe a payment solution in Sweden called Swish.
 Using Swish I can send money instantly to friends and businesses.
 All by using phone numbers as proxies to bank accounts.
 It is also a good example of seeing all the three aspects of our model working together to provide the user’s experience.

 I, as a customer, get an instant payment service, for no fee.
 It requires me to use both the Swish and the standard Swedish identity proving mobile applications.
 And the banks need to have the competence to check I have enough money for my request.
 From a technical perspective, there is the Swish mobile app to be provided.
 Additionally, the banks need to be able to move money instantly as well as map mobile phone numbers to bank accounts.

 Now we can make our grand statement.
 Service innovation is “simply” the changing or adding of: